Cassava Sciences: Oxytrex, Remoxy and PTI-901

-The company started with three drug candidates focused on opioid treatment: Oxytrex, Remoxy and PTI-901 (low-dose naltrexone for irritable bowel syndrome).
+The company started with three drug candidates based on opioids: Oxytrex (oxycodone and naltrexone), Remoxy (oxycodone) and PTI-901 (low-dose naltrexone for irritable bowel syndrome).

-Oxytrex was a mixture of oxycodone, a generic opioid, combined with ultra-low-dose naltrexone that aimed to enhance analgesia while reducing opioid tolerance and withdrawal symptoms.
-The phase III trials had high drop out rates and failed.
+Oxytrex was a mixture of two generic drugs, oxycodone and naltrexone that aimed to enhance analgesia while reducing opioid tolerance and withdrawal symptoms.
+The drug combination failed phase III clinical trials.

 Remoxy was a twice-daily gel form of oxycodone intended to be abuse-deterrent.
-It was repeatedly rejected by the FDA, culminating in the final rejection in 2018 after an FDA advisory meeting raised concerns about its potential risk of abuse.
+It was repeatedly rejected by the FDA, culminating in the final rejection in 2018 after an FDA advisory meeting raised concerns about a potential risk of abuse.
 According to The New York Times, the FDA reprimanded Cassava Sciences for appearing to promote the unapproved drug.
 Barbier accused the FDA of "math errors, material mistakes and misrepresentations", which the agency denied.

 Alzheimer's disease

 In August 2020, the chemical name simufilam was assigned to the company's experimental drug, previously called PTI-125, which Cassava Sciences says can restore misshaped FLNA in the brain.
 Open-label studies had started in March 2020, and Cassava Sciences had reported in May 2020 that initial biomarker analysis of cerebrospinal fluid (CSF) samples from its phase IIb clinical trials of PTI-125 had failed, but reported in September 2020 that a new analysis by an "outside lab" showed improvements in biomarkers, adding that individuals with Alzheimer's also showed improvements in cognition with simufilam.
 It was later revealed that the outside lab was Wang's CUNY lab.
 In October 2021, larger trials were initiated; Cassava Sciences announced in December 2021 that the first phase III trial of simufilam would enroll about 750 participants, and the second 1,000.
 In the first quarter of 2022, 60 participants were enrolled; Stat stated that enrollment had slowed as of April 2022, as people were deterred from enlisting due to the prevailing controversies.

+Development of simufilam was discontinued in November 2024 after it failed to show clinical benefit in phase 3 clinical trials; it was Cassava's only drug undergoing clinical trials.